Building Resilient Supply Chains: The Case for Dual Manufacturing in China and Vietnam

 Visualising the difference

-The chart below illustrates why it makes sense to blend capacity across China and Vietnam.
+The chart below illustrates why blending capacity across China and Vietnam makes sense.
 Labour costs differ significantly, yet shipping times remain similar.
 By leveraging both locations, companies can achieve a balance of cost efficiency and timely delivery that neither country alone can guarantee.

 Conclusion